PHL-16

 The PHL-16, also known as PCL-191, is a truck-mounted self-propelled multiple rocket launcher (MRL) system developed by the People's Republic of China.

 Development

 It is based on the AR-3 MRL developed by Norinco.
 The AR-3 was marketed in 2010.
 The PHL-16 was unveiled during the Chinese National Day Parade in 2019; unlike other rocket systems in the parade, the vehicles were unlabelled.

 Design

 The launcher vehicles are operated in a firepower battery.
-The system also capable of autonomous operation.
-A typical battery includes six launcher vehicles, several reloading vehicles, command post vehicle, meteorological survey vehicle and other service support vehicles.
+The system is also capable of autonomous operation.
+A typical battery includes six launcher vehicles, several reloading vehicles, command post vehicle, a meteorological survey vehicle, and other service support vehicles.